rikaladsstudio/technical-writing/kaliscan-downloader/README.md

 **6. Download!**

 Click **Download Selected** and watch the progress bar.
 Each chapter will be downloaded in parallel for speed.
+If you see multiple windows opening, that's normal - each window is downloading a different chapter.

 ---